Sudden Natural Deaths: Cardiac, SIDS, Anaphylaxis

 Last updated:

 This module covers the natural-cause death categories that recur most often at the medico-legal table: sudden cardiac death with its channelopathy and structural subtypes, Sudden Infant Death Syndrome and its contemporary investigative framework, anaphylaxis from food, drug, and insect sources, fatal asthma, and ruptured cerebral and aortic aneurysm.
-Each category carries both a pathophysiological mechanism and a characteristic autopsy finding pattern, and each carries pitfalls that have produced wrongful convictions when the natural cause was missed.
+Each category carries both a pathophysiological mechanism and a characteristic autopsy finding pattern; the standard procedure that generates those findings is covered in medico-legal autopsy procedure and techniques.
+Each category also carries pitfalls that have produced wrongful convictions when the natural cause was missed.

 Sudden cardiac death (SCD) is defined, in the classification used by most post-mortem coding systems including the WHO ICD-10 I46 family, as a natural unexpected death from a cardiac cause within one hour of symptom onset in a person who had no prior condition that would have appeared immediately fatal.
 In community-based studies, SCD accounts for roughly 50 percent of all cardiovascular deaths in high-income countries, and a significant proportion occur in individuals under 40 with no pre-existing diagnosis.